Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 `config.js` defines a Palette that is used to color backgrounds, text, and other UI elements throughout the app.
 It uses color names as keys and RGB, hex codes, or names as values. https://www.w3schools.com/colors/default.asp

-Populate this object with colors used by your SG and club.
+Populate this object with colors used by your SG and club, or complementary shades.
 Without making modifications to the source code, the app is designed to look nice when using two colors- a Primary and a Secondary, plus or including black and white.
 (TODO: rename Secondary to Accent, tracked at https://github.com/Chattahooligans/hooligan-hymnal-app/issues/121)

 ## DefaultColors